ibm-cloud-docs/cephaas/volume_mapping.md

 # Mapping volume to a host
 {: #mapping-volume-to-host}

-You can map one or more volume to a host by using UI, CLI and APIs.
+You can map one or more volume to a host by using UI, CLI, API and Terraform.

 ## Mapping volumes to a host from Volumes page in the UI
 {: #mapping-volume-to-host-ui}